 If you’re looking for a more traditional SUP life jacket to wear while paddling, the MTI Adventurewear Vibe PFD is an excellent choice.
-MTI’s Vibe is a USCG-approved type III PFD (personal flotation device) life vest that is extremely well-designed and is currently our top-rated SUP life jacket.
+MTI’s Vibe is a USCG-approved type III PFD (personal flotation device) life vest that’s extremely well-designed and is currently our top-rated SUP life jacket.

 Massachusetts-based MTI Adventurewear is a well-known name in the world of PFDs, with an extensive lineup of products built for all types of watersport activities.
 MTI (Marine Technologies International) is a family-owned company that has been making some of the best life jackets on the market for more than 25 years, and the company continues to push the envelope when it comes to producing comfortable, great-looking PFDs that are both innovative and affordable.

 In this MTI Adventurewear Vibe PFD review, we’ll discuss the best features of this life jacket, why it’s a great choice for stand up paddleboarding, the materials and construction, build quality, warranty, and more.

 The MTI Adventurewear Vibe life jacket features an eye-catching design that really stands out from the pack.
 The Vibe is currently available in two attractive colors: High-visibility orange, and turquoise.